Healthy Apple Muffins

 Notes

-• Puréed pumpkin: Don’t have pumpkin on hand or want to amp up the apple flavor?
-You can substitute with applesauce, instead!
+• Pumpkin: Don’t have pumpkin on hand or want to amp up the apple flavor?
+You can substitute the pumpkin with applesauce, instead!

-• Coconut sugar: You can use brown sugar if you prefer or have it on hand.
+• Coconut sugar: You can use brown sugar if that’s what you have on hand.

 Nutrition